temporalio/documentation/docs-src/typescript/cancellation-scopes.md

 <!--SNIPEND-->

-## `withTimeout` example
+### withTimeout example

-A very common operation is to cancel one or more activities if a deadline elapses, `withTimeout` creates a `CancellationScope` that is automatically cancelled after a given timeout.
+A common operation is to cancel one or more Activities if a deadline elapses.
+`withTimeout` creates a `CancellationScope` that is automatically cancelled after a timeout.

 <!--SNIPSTART typescript-multiple-activities-single-timeout-workflow-->